-The golf course opened on June 1st, with the OAC operating 8am – 6pm for the entire season.
-Golfers were able to either check in for their tee time at the OAC or make tee times via our online tee time system (provided by Lightspeed Golf).
+The golf course opened on June 1st, with the OAC operating 9am – 5pm for the entire season.
+We scaled back the hours (previous year was 8am – 6pm), and this change had a positive result with maintaining the golf course and providing golfers with a quality experience.
+Golfers were still able to check in for their tee times at the OAC and make tee times via our online tee time system (provided by Lightspeed Golf).

 The OAC staff catered to our qualities in being a historic wilderness resort that focuses on providing an outdoor experience.
-We have incorporated being fun, joyous, and adventuresome by introducing alternative forms of golf to the Keweenaw (e.g. FlingGolf and Disc Golf, and we continue to look into adding footgolf to the golf repertoire), we have freshened up our merchandise offerings, and enhanced the experience for our customers overall.
+We have incorporated being fun, joyous, and adventuresome by introducing alternative forms of golf to the Keweenaw (e.g. FlingGolf and Disc Golf), we have freshened up our merchandise offerings, and enhanced the experience for our customers overall.

 Starting in the 2020 season, we made the decision to be a resort-oriented golf course.
 This meant no longer holding tournaments, having memberships available, or golf cart storage.
 This decision was made so we did not have resources being diverted from our primary reason of operations — being a resort (as opposed to a country club).
 This allowed us to focus on our primary target market – the guests that stay at the resort.

-As with 2020, this year we continued to see people stay in cabins, and have both their golf clubs and their bikes with them.
+As with the previous two years (2020 and 2021), this year we continued to see people stay in cabins, and have both their golf clubs and their bikes with them.
 They would ride in the morning, and play 9-holes in the afternoon.
 Or they would play golf one day, and ride and/or hike the next day.
 Having biking and hiking trail access from the property, and a golf course out their cabin door, allows Lodge guests to easily take advantage of what the Keweenaw and the Lodge have to offer without having to use their cars.

-We introduced a new fleet of fifteen E-Z-GO RXV ELiTE carts this year, bringing golfers a new experience for getting around the course at the Keweenaw Mountain Lodge.
+The E-Z-GO RXV ELiTE carts continue to be a strong addition to the quietness at the resort, and providing golfers a new experience for getting around the course at the Keweenaw Mountain Lodge.
 These carts are powered with Samsung SDI Lithium Technology batteries, providing golfers excellent mobility without sacrificing the wilderness golfing experience.
 Each EZ-GO ELiTE was also equipped with GPS technology which allowed us to prevent the carts from driving on greens, tee boxes, or through the rough, which helped us maintain the condition of those sensitive areas, as well as the carts themselves. [read more about our fleet, here]

-This season, we also brought in a new technology to focus on how the sport was started – walking a round of golf.
-Our Tempo Walks (Club Car’s robotic caddie) brought an old experience for getting around the course at the Keweenaw Mountain Lodge back to life.
-Enjoying the game of golf with a nice stroll through the wilderness of the Keweenaw with the wildlife is an aspect that sets the Lodge golf course apart from other area golf courses. [ read more about our Tempo Walks, here ]
+Last season, we brought in a new technology to focus on how the sport was started – walking a round of golf.
+However, this year we had technical difficulties with the Tempo Walks (Club Car’s robotic caddie), and they did not go out on the golf course (we are working with Club Car on getting this back on the golf course in 2023 so that golfers can enjoy the Lodge golf course while walking the wilderness of the Keweenaw. [ read more about our Tempo Walks, here ]

 This season we continued to offer guests the opportunity to play FlingGolf – think golf, but using a Lacrosse stick to throw the ball instead of hitting it with a club.
 We had an array of FlingSticks available for rent a t the OAC.
 Not only was FlingGolf fun and family friendly, it allowed for a unique alternative to golf, broadening our options to guests.
 We received regular, positive feedback from guests as well as staff on how much fun FlingGolf is at the Lodge.